antonfirsov/docs/2021/09-Sep/filestream/filestream.md

   * Buffering is also applied to all `Write*()` methods.
 That is why calling `Write*()` doesn't guarantee that the data is immediately saved to the file and we need to call `Flush*()` to flush the buffer.
 On top of that, every operating system implements buffering to reduce disk activity.
 So most of the sys-calls don't perform actual disk operations, but copy memory from user to kernel space.
 If we want to force the OS to flush the data to the disk, we need to call `Flush(flushToDisk: true)`.
   * **Buffering is enabled by default** (the default for `bufferSize` is 4096).
   * To **disable the `FileStream` buffering**, just pass `1` (works for every .NET) or `0` (works for .NET 6 preview 6+) as `bufferSize`.
-  * If you ever needed to disable the OS buffering in a .NET app, please provide your feedback in [#27408](https://github.com/dotnet/runtime/issues/27408) which would help us to prioritize the feature request.
+  * If you ever needed to disable the OS buffering in a .NET app, please provide your feedback in [#27408](https://github.com/dotnet/runtime/issues/27408) to help us to prioritize the feature request.
 * `isAsync` allows for controlling whether the file should be opened for asynchronous or synchronous IO. **The default value is `false`, which translates to synchronous IO**.
-If you open `FileStream` for synchronous IO, but later use any of its `*Async()` methods, they are going to perform synchronous IO (no cancellation support) on a `ThreadPool` thread which might not scale up as well as if the `FileStream` was opened for asynchronous IO.
+If you open `FileStream` for synchronous IO, but later use any of its `*Async()` methods, they are going to perform synchronous IO (no cancellation support) on a thread pool thread which might not scale up as well as if the `FileStream` was opened for asynchronous IO.
 The opposite is also an issue on Windows: if you open `FileStream` for asynchronous IO, but call a synchronous method, it's going to start an asynchronous IO operation and **block waiting for it to complete**.
 * `options` is a flags enumeration that supports further configuration of behaviors, including `isAsync`.

 ## Benchmarks

 ### Environment

-We have used `FileStream` benchmarks from the [dotnet/performance repository](https://github.com/dotnet/performance/blob/main/src/benchmarks/micro/libraries/System.IO.FileSystem/Perf.FileStream.cs).
+We used `FileStream` benchmarks from the [dotnet/performance repository](https://github.com/dotnet/performance/blob/main/src/benchmarks/micro/libraries/System.IO.FileSystem/Perf.FileStream.cs).
 The harness was obviously [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) (version `0.13.1`).
 See the [full historical results from our lab](https://pvscmdupload.blob.core.windows.net/reports/allTestHistory/TestHistoryIndexIndex.html).

-For the purpose of this blog post, we have run the benchmarks on  an `x64` machine (Intel Xeon CPU E5-1650, 1 CPU, 12 logical and 6 physical cores) with an SSD drive.
+For the purpose of this blog post, we ran the benchmarks on  an `x64` machine (Intel Xeon CPU E5-1650, 1 CPU, 12 logical and 6 physical cores) with an SSD drive.
 The machine was configured for dual boot of Windows 10 (10.0.18363.1621) and Ubuntu 18.04.
 The results can't be used for absolute numbers comparison, as on Windows the disk encryption was enabled, using [BitLocker](https://docs.microsoft.com/windows/security/information-protection/bitlocker/bitlocker-overview).
 For the sake of simplicity we refer to Ubuntu results using term "Unix" as all non-Windows optimizations apply to all Unix-like Operating Systems.

 ### How to read the Results